Epistula Apostolorum: History

 No surviving ancient Christian writings seem to refer to it, suggesting its circulation was limited.
-The work was lost to most of the world; copies were still produced and maintained in certain Ethiopian monasteries as late as the 16th century, but it was a minor and obscure work there, and completely unknown elsewhere.
+The work was lost to most of the world; copies were still produced and maintained in certain Ethiopian monasteries as late as the 16th century, but it was a minor and obscure work there and completely unknown elsewhere.
 In 1895, major portions of it were discovered in the Coptic language from a 4th-5th century manuscript by Carl Schmidt, a German Coptologist.
 In 1910, the English scholar M. R. James spotted similarities between the initial Coptic translations provided by Schmidt and various translations of unclassified Ethiopic documents; he realized that the Ethiopic manuscripts were likely from the same work as the Coptic manuscript.
 This Ethiopic language version also was more complete, including sections that were too damaged to read in the Coptic manuscripts.
-A French-Ethiopic edition was published in 1913, and a combined German-Coptic-Ethiopic work published by Schmidt in 1919.
+A French-Ethiopic edition was published in 1913, and a combined German-Coptic-Ethiopic work was published by Schmidt in 1919.
 The fragmentary Coptic manuscript is believed to be translated directly from the original Greek.
 The Ethiopic was also probably directly translated from Greek, although some have proposed it was translated from a Coptic or Arabic version instead.
 M. R. James also identified that one leaf of a Latin palimpsest, dating to the 5th century, was derived from the same text.

 The original title of the work, if any, is unknown.
 The 1913 French-Ethiopic edition called it the Le Testament en Galilée de Notre-Seigneur Jésus-Christ (The Testament in Galilee of Our Lord Jesus Christ), but the name did not catch on.
 Schmidt used the Latin Epistola Apostolorum to name the text (with an 'o' rather than a 'u'), despite the work not having a strong affinity for Latin; that title has proven more popular in later works, and it is frequently translated into whatever language the author is using (Epistle of the Apostles, L'Épître des apôtres, etc.).